gottacatchenall/ms_false_negatives/README.md

 negative rates.

 There is also an analytic way to approximate this distribution using the normal approximation to binomial.
-As a reminder, as the total number of samples  $n$ from a binomial distribution with success probability $p$ from approaches infinity, the sum of total successes across all samples approaches a normal distribution with mean $np$ and variance $np(1-p)$.
+As a reminder, as the total number of samples $N$ from a binomial distribution for $n$ trials with success probability $p$ from approaches infinity, the sum of total successes across all samples approaches a normal distribution with mean $np$ and variance $np(1-p)$.
 We can use this to correct the estimate $p_{ij}$ based on the expected false-negative-rate $p_{fn}$ and